Accrington Pals: History

 The Accrington Pals joined the 94th Brigade of the 31st Division, a "pals" division containing many North Country pals battalions.
-With the 31st Division, the Accrington Pals were initially deployed to Egypt in early 1916 to defend the Suez Canal from the threat of the Ottoman Empire.
-The troopship carrying the Accrington Pals was narrowly missed by a torpedo, a fortunate miss because the ship also carried sixty tons of lyddite explosive.
+With the 31st Division.
+The division was initially deployed to Egypt in early 1916 to defend the Suez Canal from the threat of the Ottoman Empire The troopship carrying the Accrington Pals was narrowly missed by a torpedo, a fortunate miss because the ship also carried sixty tons of lyddite explosive.

 The Accrington Pals next moved to France, where they first saw action in the Battle of the Somme.
 On the first day on the Somme, on 1 July 1916, the 31st Division was to attack the village of Serre-lès-Puisieux and form a defensive flank for the rest of the British advance.
 The 31st Division's attack on Serre was a complete failure although some of the Accrington Pals made it as far as the village where they were killed or captured.
 One of the battalion's signallers, observing from the rear, reported: